websecret/git-hooks/README.md

 ## post-redmine-comment

+type: `post-commit`

-Post comment to a redmine issue.
+Hook that post a comment to a redmine issue.
 It extracts id of the linked issue from the last commit message using next pattern:

 ```
 "refs #ISSUE_ID; ..."